Citing and Documenting Research

 - Citations Guide (PC) Covers citation styles including MLA, APA and CSE.
 It also includes information on how to avoid plagiarism.

-Style guides based on the "MLA Handbook for Writers of Research Papers (7th ed.)".
+Style guides based on the "MLA Handbook (8th ed.)".

 - MLA Citation Examples (UMUC: University of Maryland University College)